9 Solutions If Your PC Turns On But There’s No Display

 Swapping with a known working PSU

-1. First, ensure your computer is unplugged and turned off.
+1. Ensure your computer is unplugged and turned off.
 Open your computer case and disconnect all the cables from your current PSU.

 2. Unscrew the PSU from the case and remove it.

-3. Now, place the known working PSU in your case and screw it in.
+3. Place the known working PSU in your case and screw it in.
 Connect all the necessary cables.

 4. Turn on your computer.
-If your computer boots up with a display, then your previous PSU may have been faulty.
+Your previous PSU may have been faulty if it boots up with a display.

 Remember that working with power supply units can be risky.
-If you're not confident in doing this yourself, consider seeking help from a professional or someone with experience.
+If you’re not confident in your ability to do this yourself, consider seeking help from a professional or someone with experience.

 9. Consult with a professional